csantanapr/k8s-nvidia/jetson-setup.md

 ```

 ## VSCode
-You can use VSCode and connect to your raspberry pi.
+You can use VSCode and connect to your device.
 Then you can install extensions.

-Select "Remote Explorer" from the left side menu tasks, then select your raspberry pi
+Select "Remote Explorer" from the left side menu tasks, then select your device

-Open the directory `~/` as workspace, open a new terminal, this will be a prompt in your raspberry pi
+Open the directory `~/` as workspace, open a new terminal, this will be a prompt in your device

 You can install extentions like "Amazon Q" and use the Free tier, This give you an AI assitance in VSCode